Summary: Use Real Salt, Himalayan Pink Sea Salt, Klamath Krystal Salt, Celtic Sea Salt, or other premium trace-mineral-rich food grade salt instead

 Sodium salts are necessary minerals for health.
 Without adequate water

 and potassium in the diet, however, they can be harmful to health when used to

 excess.
 The ideal ratio of potassium to sodium in the diet (or by

 supplement) is 4:1, that is, four times more potassium than sodium.

 The best salts are rich in trace minerals compared to processed salts which have none, and

 do not include mineral oil, aluminum, or other toxic additives.
-As of this review of 2009, Morton Salt is no longer adding toxic additives like aluminum to their salt.
+As of this review, Morton Salt is no longer adding toxic additives like aluminum to their salt.
 It is likely that other salt manufacturers are also using safer anti caking agents in their salt.
 Mineral-rich salts like Real Salt and Himalayan Pink Sea Salt do not have any anti caking agents.This usually means that one will often have to shake the container to break up the clumps.
 Add some rice grains to prevent clumping as much.

 Real Salt - One is marketed by KAL and available